LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 SELECT nombre AS nombres_pacientes FROM pacientes WHERE paciente_id IN (SELECT paciente_id FROM consultas WHERE fecha_consulta < '2023-05-16');
 ```
-### Subqueries in the FROM clause
+### Subqueries in the from clause
-A subquery in the FROM clause has the following form.
+A subquery in the from clause has the following form.
 ```sql
 SELECT * FROM (SELECT * FROM tabla1);
 ```